currycan/memory-flusher/README.md

 # Running as DaemonSet in Kubernetes

-Example of DaemonSet manifest for cgroup-memory-manager that mounts `/sys/fs/cgroup` from the host.
+Example of DaemonSet manifest for kube-node-memory-flusher that mounts `/sys/fs/cgroup` from the host.

 # Details